bahmutov/PE-N-starter/README.md

 Instead add it to the `.gitignore` file (it should already be there).
 In production pass settings through the environment variables.

+### Client-side

+There is no client-side JS framework, but there are placeholders for both 3rd party (mvc) and page-specific application code in `views/layout.jade` and `views/home.jade` templates.

 ### Utils

 * [nconf](https://www.npmjs.com/package/nconf) for managing environment and command line settings